Chivalry

 Courtesy Knights were expected to show respect and kindness to others, especially women, and to behave in a gentlemanly manner.

-Faith Knights were expected to be devout Christians and to uphold the values and teachings of the Church.
+Faith Knights were expected to be devout Christians and uphold the Church’s values and teachings.

-In conclusion, the knightly virtues formed the bedrock of chivalry and shaped the behavior and actions of knights throughout medieval times.
-These values were not only important in battle but in everyday life as well, and any deviation from the code of honor was considered a serious offense.
-By upholding these ideals, knights were able to maintain a sense of order and harmony in society, and their legacy continues to inspire us today.
+In conclusion, knightly virtues formed the bedrock of chivalry and shaped the behavior and actions of knights throughout medieval times.
+These values were important not only in battle but also in everyday life, and any deviation from the code of honor was considered a serious offense.
+By upholding these ideals, knights maintained a sense of order and harmony in society, and their legacy continues to inspire us today.

 The Symbolism in Knight Oaths